+UPDATE (OCTOBER 2017): I’m sad to report that Melville’s Turkish restaurant has closed.
+I believe the Mayfair location is still open.
 A few months ago, the corner of 7th Street and 3rd Avenue in Melville was a depressing place.
 One side housed a tired-looking sushi restaurant that no one seemed to go to and the other side housed the boarded-up remains of a bar called the Dollar Table.
 Looking south on 7th Street from the corner of 3rd Avenue.
 I would often walk past that corner and bemoan the state of things, especially the abandoned Dollar Table.
 (If you live in Melville then you probably know the recent history of the Dollar Table.
 If not, believe me when I say that the Dollar Table was a horrible place and everyone in Melville was happy when it shut down.
 But the boarded up remains were a depressing reminder of what used to be.)
 Such a prominent space on 7th Street, totally wasted.
 But I’m pleased to report that the corner of 7th and 3rd has received a makeover and is now my favorite place to go in Melville.
 Turkish Shawarma & Grill, the newest addition to Melville’s 7th Street.
-Turkish Shawarma & Grill, which is now in the space where the sad sushi restaurant used to be, is owned by the same people […]
+Turkish Shawarma & Grill, […]

 One of the most rewarding things about being a blogger in Johannesburg is the feedback I get from Joburg expats and visitors.
 Over the years I’ve gotten many nice messages from people who used my blog to help orient themselves when visiting or moving to Joburg, and even from people who used my blog to help them decide to move here in the first place.
 Several of those people have become lifelong friends.
 Potential Joburg expats frequently ask me about the best ways to connect with new friends and find things to do here.
 When I moved to Joburg in 2010, I didn’t have access to many resources for meeting people and it took me a while to make friends.
 I had a South African boyfriend to show me around the city, but except for him I didn’t get to know many people right away.
 I wasn’t aware of it at the time, but looking back I realize that my first six to nine months in Jozi were pretty lonely.
 Unfortunately I didn’t know about Internations back then.
 Internations is a worldwide community for expats, with chapters in cities all over the world and dedicated online portals for each city where […]